-- 1. Project Name.
+- Project Name.
 A short name by which the project may be identified, including a very brief description of what the funds will be used for and the project's location.
 The project name and location will be used to list the project in the House Report and must be accurate to ensure funds are provided to the correct project and location.
-Any changes after enactment will require additional legislative action.
+Any changes after enactment will require additional legislative action. - a.
 EXAMPLE: West Elm Paratransit Fleet Replacement, City, State, Congressional District. - 2.
-Project Recipient. - EXAMPLE: West Elm Public Transportation Authority - 3.
-General description and scope of project, including benefits and explanation for why project is a priority. - EXAMPLE: The West Elm Paratransit Fleet Replacement will replace 12 gasoline powered cutaway paratransit vehicles with 12 Compressed Natural Gas (CNG) paratransit vehicles in the city of Green Bay to accommodate the most vulnerable population.
-The gasoline buses are at or beyond their useful life.
-The funding will also be used to install a CNG fueling station located at the West Elm's maintenance facility.
-The new CNG paratransit vehicles will require training current employees on this new technology in order to assist with operations and maintenance of the fleet.
-Safety is the primary benefit of the project as it provides ADA accessible vehicles for older adults and people with disabilities.
-A safe, reliable, and comfortable transportation is critical for this population.
-These vehicles will carry multiple passengers to employment, education, healthcare, and recreational locations.
-It is a priority for the West Elm Public Transportation Authority given the limited resources they have to fully fund the paratransit procurement. - 4.
-Amount of CPF funding requested for project. - EXAMPLE: \$1,200,000 - 5.
-Total project cost. - Provide the total estimated cost of the project.
+Project Recipient. - a.
+EXAMPLE: West Elm Public Transportation Authority - 3.
+General description and scope of project, including benefits and explanation for why project is a priority. - 4.
+Was this project funded within this account in the FY25 House Transportation HUD bill?
+(Y/N) - a.
+If yes, please provide the title of the project, and the page number it appeared on, as it shows in the table in the back of House Report 118-584. - b.
+NOTE: If you submitted this project in a different account in the THUD bill or another bill in FY25-and it later appeared in the THUD bill-please conform your request to match the bill and account where the project ended up.
+For example, if you submitted a project under the Highway Infrastructure Program (HIP) account, and after technical review it was funded in the Transit Infrastructure Program (TIP) account, please submit it through TIP this year.
+This will save staff time when revetting these projects. - 5.
+Total project cost.
+Provide the total estimated cost of the project.
 If outlined in the STIP or TIP, provide that amount unless estimated project costs have increased.
 If project costs have increased, provide a justification. - 6.
-Does the project require an environmental review?
-If so, what is the status and/or outcome of the review under the National Environmental Policy Act (NEPA)? - 7.
-Does the project have other public (federal, state, local) and/or private funds committed to meet match or cost-share requirements for costs related to construction, operations, and maintenance?
-If yes, list sources and amounts of funds.
-The cost-share requirements are

-- defined in statute.
-In general, transit capital projects typically require 20 percent non-federal share. - EXAMPLE: Local sales taxes are committed for 25 percent of the project. - 8.
-If the project receives less than requested for the transit infrastructure projects, will the project proceed without waiting for additional funding sources?
+Has the project completed the required review(s) under the National Environmental Protection Act (NEPA)?
+If yes, what is the status and/or outcome of the NEPA review?
+Projects must complete NEPA before beginning construction/procurement to receive federal funding, including CPFs. - 7.
+Does the project have other public (federal, state, local) and/or private funds committed to meet match or cost-share requirements for capital projects? - a.
+The cost-share requirements are defined in statute.
+In general, transit capital projects typically require 20 percent non-federal share. - b.
+EXAMPLE: Local sales taxes are committed for 25 percent of the project. - 8.
+If the project receives less than requested for the transit infrastructure grants, are there additional sources of Federal or non-federal funding available to deliver the full scope presented in the submitted application?
+If not, and the full scope cannot be completed with that reduced award, please describe the revised version of the project with a reduced scope, including revised costs. - a.
 EXAMPLE: Yes, however, the project will not be able to proceed immediately without the total amount.
 The West Elm Public Transportation Authority anticipates using FY25 formula funds to make up the shortfall if there are no other federal grant opportunities available. - 9.
 Does the project intend to apply for any DOT discretionary programs before proceeding?
-If yes, will the project sponsor still proceed if not selected?
+If yes, will the project sponsor still proceed if not selected? - a.
+EXAMPLE: Yes, the transit agency anticipates submitting an application for the FY25 Bus and Bus Facilities Grant Program before the NOFO deadline.
+If they are not selected as a grant awardee for Bus and Bus Facilities Grant Program, the West Elm Public Transportation Authority will still proceed using their formula funds.